 Conclusion of Thainfara Mawno Well Improvement Project – Senegal

-The Thainfara Mawno well improvement project has been succesfully completed.
+The Thainfara Mawno well improvement project has been successfully completed.

 A metal worker from the local road town of Kounkane provided the work for the metal door covers, including hinges and handles, and all extra material – sand and rocks for the mixing of cement – was provided by the villagers.
 The chief of the village, Amadou Gano, purchased and transported the cement from Kounkane.